syncfusion-content/javascript-docs/js/api/ejTreeView.md

 });

 var treeObj = $("#treeView").data("ejTreeView");
-treeObj.insertAfter("NodeNew", "book"); // First argument is new node text and it will be appended after the specified TreeView node, which node is having ID book.
+treeObj.insertAfter("NodeNew", "book"); // The first argument is new node text and it is appended after the specified TreeView node, the node that has ID book.
 </script>{% endhighlight %}